Bob Fothergill: Detroit Tigers

 In 1922, Fothergill again reported to spring training with the Detroit Tigers and was criticized for being overweight.
 He remained with the Tigers at the start of the 1922 season.
 He appeared in 42 games and compiled a .322 batting average, but was sold back to Rochester in late May.
 He appeared in 101 games for Rochester in 1922 and compiled a .383 batting average and .562 slugging percentage.
 He was the leading batter in the International League in 1922.

-In 1923, Fothergill returned to the Tigers, but was again unable to break into the starting lineup with Cobb, Heilmann and Veach holding onto their spots in the Detroit outfield and with rookie outfielder Heinie Manush batting .334.
+In 1923, Fothergill returned to the Tigers, but was again unable to break into the starting lineup, with Cobb, Heilmann and Veach holding onto their spots in the Detroit outfield and rookie outfielder Heinie Manush batting .334.
 Fothergill appeared in 101 games, 59 in left field, and compiled a .315 batting average.

 Fothergill's playing time was reduced further in 1924, as Manush took over as the team's regular left fielder.
 Fothergill appeared in 54 games, 34 of them in left field, and compiled a .301 batting average.
 In 1925, another outfielder, Al Wingo, took over the Tigers' starting spot in left field, and compiled a .370 batting average.
 All three Detroit starters in the outfield batted above .370—Heilmann at .393 and Cobb at .378.
 Despite batting .354, Fothergill appeared in only 71 games, 40 at left field.

 In 1926, as Cobb's defensive play forced him to withdraw from his spot in center field, Fothergill finally won a starting spot in the Detroit outfield.
 Between 1926 and 1929, he was one of the most feared hitters in baseball.
 In 1926, he hit for a batting average of .367, tied for third in the American League behind teammate Heinie Manush, Babe Ruth and tied with teammate Harry Heilmann.
 He also had a .421 on-base percentage (seventh best in the league) and hit for the cycle on September 26, 1926, the final game of the season.
 He finished 12th in the American League Most Valuable Player voting for 1926.

-In 1927, Fothergill had arguably his best overall season, as he ranked among the American League leaders with a .359 batting average (fourth), drove in 114 RBIs (fifth), had a .516 slugging percentage (seventh), and scored 93 runs (seventh).
+In 1927, Fothergill ranked among the American League leaders with a .359 batting average (fourth), drove in 114 RBIs (fifth), had a .516 slugging percentage (seventh), and scored 93 runs (seventh).
 In 1929, he ranked sixth in the American League with a .354 average.

 For his career, Fothergill had a .325 batting average — the 38th best in major league history.
 He hit over .300 in eight major league seasons, including four seasons hitting over .340.
 He also hit 36 home runs, knocked in 582 RBIs, and had 1,064 hits.